Learn basic HTML formatting you can use to format content in your posts and pages …

 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” tag (a text description of your image in case the image is not displayed in your visitor’s screen.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Select this button to insert an image into your post or page and add an “alt” tag (a text description of your image in case the image does not render in your visitor’s browser.
 Note: you can also use the “Add Media” button (15) to insert an image into your content.

 <li>tag (see below) in order for bullet lists to work properly.